Infant Jesus of Prague

 The Infant Jesus of Prague (Pražské Jezulátko: Niño Jesús de Praga) is a 16th-century wax-coated wooden statue of the Child Jesus holding a globus cruciger of Spanish origin, now located in the Discalced Carmelite Church of Our Lady of Victories in Malá Strana, Prague, Czech Republic.
 First appearing in 1556, pious legends claim that the statue once belonged to Teresa of Ávila and was consequently donated to the Carmelite friars by Princess Polyxena of Lobkowicz in 1628.

-The image is routinely clothed by the Carmelite nuns in luxurious fabrics with imperial regalia and a golden crown while his left hand holds a globus cruciger and the right hand raised in a gesture of benediction.
-It is venerated on Christmas day and the first Sunday of May commemorating both its centenary and “episcopal coronation” in 1655.
+The divine image is routinely clothed by the Carmelite nuns in luxurious fabrics with imperial regalia and a golden crown while his left hand holds a globus cruciger and the right hand is raised in a gesture of benediction.
+It is venerated on Christmas and the first Sunday of May commemorating both its centenary and "episcopal coronation" in 1655.

 History

 The exact origin of the Infant Jesus statue is not known, but historical sources point to a 19-inch (48 cm) sculpture of the Holy Child with a bird in his right hand currently located in the Cistercian monastery of Santa María de la Valbonna in Asturias, Spain, which was carved around the year 1340.
 Many other Infant Jesus sculptures were also carved by famous masters throughout Europe in the Middle Ages.
 Often found in early medieval work, the significance of the bird symbolizes either a soul or the Holy Spirit.
 The sculptures of the Holy Child were dressed in imperial regalia reflecting the aristocratic fashion of that period.

 One legend says that a monk in a desolated monastery somewhere between Córdoba and Seville had a vision of a little boy, telling him to pray.
 The monk had spent several hours praying and then he made a figure of the child.

 The House of Habsburg began ruling the Kingdom of Bohemia in 1526; the kingdom developed close ties with Spain.
-The statue first appeared in 1556, when María Maximiliana Manriquez de Lara y Mendoza brought the image to Bohemia upon her marriage to Czech nobleman Vratislav of Pernstyn.
+The statue first appeared in 1556, when María Maximiliana Manriquez de Lara y Mendoza brought the image to Bohemia upon her marriage to Czech nobleman Vratislav II of Pernštejn.
 An old legend in the Lobkowicz family reports that María's mother, Doña Isabella, had been given the statue by Teresa of Ávila herself.
 María received the family heirloom as a wedding present.
 In 1587, she gave it to her daughter, Polyxena of Lobkowicz as a wedding present.

 In 1628, Princess Polyxena von Lobkowicz donated the statue to the impoverished Discalced Carmelite friars (White Friars).
 Upon presenting it, the Princess Polyxena is reported to have said: "Venerable Fathers, I bring you my dearest possession.
 Honour this image and you shall never be poor.”